semuconsulting/PyGPSClient/README.md

 pygpsclient
 ```

 `pygpsclient` also accepts optional command line arguments for a variety of configurable parameters.
+These will override any saved configuration file settings.
 Type the following for help:
 ```shell
 pygpsclient -h
 ```